LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic03-1-MachineLearning.md

 ### Nearest Neighbor (K-NN)

-K-NN, where K represents the number of "Nearest Neighbors" to consider".
-In this methodology, things (or people) are classified based on a number of predetermined features and grouped (classified) based on the similarity of those features.
+K-NN, where K represents the number of "Nearest Neighbors" to consider is a methodology in which things (or people) are classified based on a number of predetermined features and grouped (classified) based on the similarity of those features.

 **Example:** Real estate comparative market analysis.